-Pass-through entity "excess" business losses.
-Through 2025, a limit applies to deductions for current-year business losses incurred by noncorporate taxpayers: Such losses generally can't offset more than \$255,000 (for 2019) of income from other sources, such as
+2. Pass-through entity "excess" business losses.
+Through 2025, the TCJA applies a limit to deductions for current-year business losses incurred by noncorporate taxpayers: Such losses generally can't offset more than \$250,000 (\$500,000 for married couples filing jointly) of income from other sources, such as salary, self-employment income, interest, dividends and capital gains.
+(The limit is annually adjusted for inflation.)
+"Excess" losses are carried forward to later tax years and can then be deducted under the NOL rules.